We are proud to present the September 2021 issue, the third issue of this year’s volume 13.

 September 2021 – 13(3): 279-282 – doi: 10.1007/s41649-021-00

-The Human Organ Transplantation Act and Recent Progress in Bangladesh
+The Human Organ Transplantation Act in Bangladesh: Towards Proper Family-Based Ethics and Law

 Md.
 Sanwar Siraj